tsgates/arch-wiki-markdown/wiki/Systemd.md

 Targets
 -------

-Systemd uses targets which serve a similar purpose as runlevels but act a little different.
+systemd uses targets which serve a similar purpose as runlevels but act a little different.
 Each target is named instead of numbered and is intended to serve a specific purpose with the possibility of having multiple ones active at the same time.
 Some targets are implemented by